Limited Entry Hunting in British Columbia... How well does the system work for you?

 Limited Entry Hunting in British Columbia is for residents of BC only.
 How well does the system work for you?
 Do you get draws or not?

-In a nutshell, if you have a BC resident hunter number you may apply for an LEH draw for the species of your choice.
+In a nutshell, if you have a Fish and Wildlife ID (FWID) number you may apply for an LEH draw for the species of your choice.
 Be sure that you don't make any errors on your application, every year many cards are rejected because of incomplete or incorrect information.
 If in doubt have someone else check them for you.

 New for 2016: You can only apply on-line.
 Errors should be limited.
 Read on to find out more...

 Can't remember your BCeID but need to check the status of your LEH draw?
 No problem.
-Follow this link to the Ministry of Forests, Lands and Natural Resource Operations Limited Entry Draw Results, type in your FWID into the box and you will get your results.
+Follow the link BCeID to the Ministry of Forests, Lands and Natural Resource Operations Limited Entry Draw Results, type in your FWID into the box and you will get your results.

 It works the same as the old system where you would have typed in your hunter number (no longer valid).

-Although the BC Government has said in the past they are trying to hold the draws earlier so the hunters can make plans; as you can see we really haven't seen any evidence of that.
+Although the BC Government has said in the past they are trying to hold the draws earlier so the hunters can make plans; as you can see we have started to see a trend in that direction.
+Let's hope it continues.

 Applications may only be submitted online!